patrick-kidger/patdb/README.md

 ## Commands

 ```
-j         : down_frame     - Move one frame down.
+j: down_frame     - Move one frame down.
-k         : up_frame       - Move one frame up.
+k: up_frame       - Move one frame up.
-J         : down_callstack - Move one callstack down.
+J: down_callstack - Move one callstack down.
-K         : up_callstack   - Move one callstack up.
+K: up_callstack   - Move one callstack up.
-s         : show_function  - Show the current function's source code and set breakpoints.
+s: show_function  - Show the current function's source code and interactively set breakpoints.
-S         : show_file      - Show the current file's source code and set breakpoints.
+S: show_file      - Show the current file's source code and interactively set breakpoints.
-t         : stack          - Show all frames in all callstacks and interactively scroll through them.
+t: stack          - Show all frames in all callstacks and interactively scroll through them.
-p         : print          - Prints the value of a variable.
+p: print          - Pretty-prints the value of an expression.
+(Wrap it in a `print` to normal-print.)
-e         : edit           - Open the current function in your $EDITOR.
+e: edit           - Open the current function in your `$EDITOR`.
-i         : interpret      - Open a Python interpreter in the current frame.
+i: interpret      - Open a Python interpreter in the current frame.
-v         : visibility     - Toggles skipping hidden frames in other commands.
+v: visibility     - Toggles skipping hidden frames when moving frames or callstacks.
-escape+d/c: continue       - Close the debugger and continue the program.
+c: continue       - Close the debugger and continue the program.
-q         : quit           - Quit the whole Python program.
+q: quit           - Quit the whole Python program.
-?         : help           - Display a list of all debugger commands.
+?: help           - Display a list of all debugger commands.
 ```

 Here, a "callstack" refers to all of the frames in the traceback of a single exception, so e.g. `J` moves down to a nested exception.

-`show_function`/`show_file`/`stack` all offer interactive interfaces, the rest of the commands return to the REPL immediately.

 ## Configuration